RoMcGill/grand-park-tutors/README.md

 *When a user submits their favourite song and the meaning or story behind it I want that data to be uploaded to the site instantly or after an approval phase.*

 - This would require more knowledge of Java Script and backend frameworks.
-I have looked into this and have found someone using Google Apps Script to populate a google sheet from form data entries you can view this here. (https://support.google.com/docs/thread/48344518/solved-auto-update-auto-populate-the-form-with-realtime-data-from-sheet-after-response-is-submitted?hl=en).
+I have looked into this and have found someone using Google Apps Script to locationsulate a google sheet from form data entries you can view this here. (https://support.google.com/docs/thread/48344518/solved-auto-update-auto-locationsulate-the-form-with-realtime-data-from-sheet-after-response-is-submitted?hl=en).
 - I think another way to achieve this could be to create a forum page and have the action of post and the URL linked to a new forum submission so when a user enters data into the form it will get sent to the new submissions area on the forum page.
 This may not be the best way to implement such a feature but might be my only option without knowledge of java script or any backend frameworks or API's.

 2. I would like to have a hamburger menu on my nav bar for when viewing on mobile devices.
 *On some devices the links can be cluttered and lack breathing room which I think negatively impacts the asthetic of the nav bar*.
 This is possible to do with javascript and a media query and I intend to add this feature soon.
 I have started my research on youtube to grasp the basic concept one video I found helpful was https://www.youtube.com/watch?v=dIyVTjJAkLw&t=200s

 3. I would like to add the option to create an account and store users information and allow them to post/upload directly onto the site.
 To achieve this I would need more backend knowledge from what I have seen in this video https://www.youtube.com/watch?v=gCo6JqGMi30 it seems like PHP and MYSQLi databases must be used also.